yellow-raven/yellow-raven/README.md

 ### Hi there 👋

 I am François, and I love building new things that solve problems.
 I picked up coding to develop MVPs to validate or invalidate my business ideas quickly and cheaply through early user feedback.
-Still learning a lot.
+On the way, I developed a passion for everything data - data engineering in particular.
+I'm still learning a lot.
 <div>
   <a href="https://www.linkedin.com/in/francoislebas/" target="_blank">Linkedin</a>
 </div>